Safari Comparison Guide

-A Botswana safari and a Kenya safari offer two of Africa’s most exceptional wildlife experiences, but they are fundamentally different in style, pace and feel.
+Botswana and Kenya offer two of Africa’s most exceptional safari experiences, but they are fundamentally different in style, pace and feel.

 Botswana is best known for exclusivity, space and immersion, with remote camps, low vehicle density and beautifully wild regions such as the Okavango Delta, Moremi, Linyanti and Chobe.
 Kenya, by contrast, is the classic East African safari destination, known for broad savannah landscapes, strong wildlife density and iconic regions such as the Maasai Mara, Amboseli, Laikipia and Samburu.